jacobvm04/mcvm-client-mod/README.md

 ## What is this mod?

-MCVM Client is a mod that adds a few quality of life features to Minecraft.
+MCVM Client is a **Fabric** mod that adds a few quality of life features to Minecraft.

 ## Features
 The mod's setting page is accessed by a button on the controls setting page in your game.